massenz/cuda-learn/README.md

 The project includes a Makefile for building CUDA C++ code.
 The build system handles compilation and linking of CUDA source files.

-## TODO

-Future Improvements:
-- [ ] Move GitHub private key storage from local file to AWS Secrets Manager
-  - This will improve security and enable direct access from EC2 instances
-  - Currently, the key is stored locally and uploaded via scp in setup-ec2.sh

 ## Prerequisites

 - AWS CLI configured with appropriate credentials